-In a few states, you can be convicted of driving under the influence (DUI) only if there’s proof that you were actually driving.
+In a few states—like California—you can be convicted of driving under the influence (DUI) only if there’s proof that you were actually driving.
 In these states, merely sleeping in your car while drunk isn’t enough for a DUI conviction.

-However, in the majority of states, being caught sleeping drunk behind the wheel can lead to a DUI conviction.
+However, in the majority of states—Arkansas, Nebraska, and Washington included—being caught sleeping drunk behind the wheel can lead to a DUI conviction.
 That’s because the DUI laws of most states prohibit “operating” or “being in actual physical” control of a vehicle while under the influence.
 So, driving is sufficient but not required for a conviction.

 States differ on exactly how they define operating or being in actual physical control.
 But the aim of these laws is the same: To prevent drunk driving before it begins.
 After all, a motorist who’s drunk in the front seat with the keys in the ignition is just a few quick motions away from putting the car in gear and driving away.